Giovanni Carmazzi: Professional career

 Ahead of the 2000 NFL draft, Carmazzi played in the Senior Bowl, the first Hofstra player to take part.
 He was projected as a fourth-round draft pick and ranked as high as third in the National Scouting Service, with his size and intellect being viewed as his strengths while concerns focused on the level of competition he faced in college and his throwing power.

 Carmazzi was selected by the San Francisco 49ers 65th overall in the third round, the second quarterback taken.
 He was also one of six drafted before Michigan quarterback Tom Brady, who would become one of the league's most decorated players in history.
-In a 2016 interview, then-49ers coach Steve Mariucci explained the team had taken interest in Carmazzi because he "he had all of the measurables academically with intelligence and he had all of the measurables athletically," such as his high Wonderlic test score and mobility.
+In a 2016 interview, then-49ers coach Steve Mariucci explained the team had taken interest in Carmazzi because "he had all of the measurables academically with intelligence and he had all of the measurables athletically," such as his high Wonderlic test score and mobility.

 In the early days of training camp, Carmazzi developed a nerve condition in his arm that produced a "paralyzing effect" and substantially hindered his throwing strength.
 As a result, he struggled against the Brady-led New England Patriots in the Pro Football Hall of Fame Game, completing only 3 of 7 passes for 19 yards in a 20–0 loss.
 He subsequently underwent shoulder surgery, but found it did not improve his condition until he had undergone three surgeries on the nerves in his elbow three years later; he also had a procedure done on his knee.

 Carmazzi would spend two seasons in San Francisco, but never saw regular season action.
 He was assigned to the Rhein Fire of NFL Europe in 2001, throwing two touchdown passes in his debut but was otherwise the backup to Phil Stambaugh, who played against Carmazzi with Lehigh.
 Mariucci explained the 49ers "gave Gio every option to stick around.
 We sent him to Europe.
 He ended up hurting his shoulder.
 He tried, but failed, to learn a new system.
 We made a mistake."

 After leaving the 49ers, he tried out for the Kansas City Chiefs in 2003 and the Atlanta Falcons and Arena Football League's Georgia Force in 2004, but did not receive a contract.
 The BC Lions of the Canadian Football League subsequently signed him to be the third-string quarterback for the 2004 season.
 Carmazzi was with the Calgary Stampeders in 2005.